 Statute of Limitations for Premises Liability Claims in Newark

 You do not have unlimited time to file a premises liability claim in Newark.
-NJSA:2A:14-2 sets a two-year limit on all personal injury claims, including claims for injuries from dangerous property conditions.
+NJSA:2A:14-2 sets a two-year limit on all personal injury claims, including claims for injuries from hazardous conditions.
 Once two years have passed, any legal claim to financial recovery will be null and void.

 Normally, the time limit starts counting from the injury date, but there are two main exceptions: